EricPuig10/HitTheDombo/readme.md

 - CSS 3
 - JS ES6  VANILLA

+## ✅ OBJECTIVES
+Design the responsive website of the drum without focus in the usings of the diferrents buttons of the navbar.
+Reproduce the sounds whent the drum is clicked.
+Use mediaqueries.

 ## ⚙️ TECHNIQUES USED
 - Responsive Design.
 - Modularity.
 - CSS variables and import.

-## ✅ OBJECTIVES

-Reproduce the sounds whent the drum is clicked.

 ##  👁️‍🗨️ SCREENSHOTS